Xinyu-Xiang/ICAttack/README.md

 ```
 ### Prepare the tracker

-Download the pre-trained models for each tracker (vipt, tbsi, bat, SDSTrack) following their official instructions and place them in the correct directories.
+Download the pre-trained models for each tracker (ViPT, TBSI, BAT, SDSTrack) following their official instructions and place them in the correct directories.

 ### Training
 The bash scripts have been modified accordingly.
 You can run the relevant scripts for training.
 The hyperparameters have been fixed to the values reported in the paper.